brianzinn/crapdf/README.md

 # CRA-PDF Create React App - Portable Document Format
-This is how you generate PDFs from React with less limitations.
-Full access to SVG and custom React component renders and you don't need to build new components to render PDF.
+Generate PDFs from React.
+Full access to browser functionality including SVG while leveraging existing React components and libraries, so you don't need to create new components to generate PDFs.  ie: using the same code as your existing website (instead of adding new PDF specific components like `<View ...><Text ...></View`)

 The goals accomplished here are that we can use CRA and HMR to build our website as usual.
-There is an Express server running in Node that creates and returns the PDF.
+There is an Express server running in Node that creates and returns the PDF using existing webpages.

 Tips:
 1. Puppeteer versioning is tied to chrome versions (https://github.com/puppeteer/puppeteer/releases)
-2. If you use docker, the alpine builds will change chromium versions.
-You can otherwise stick to an 'edge' release.
+2. If you use docker the alpine builds will change.
+You can otherwise stick to versions for deterministic builds.
-3. Use the `dumpio` in `LaunchOptions` to log.
+3. Use the `dumpio` in `LaunchOptions` to transfer browser logs to server logs.
 You may want to turn this off in prod, but is super helpful if you run into any rendering issues.
+4. Page breaks can be managed somewhat with CSS print media rules (https://www.w3schools.com/cssref/pr_print_pagebi.asp), so you can control page breaks after/before content, but also try to keep sections together (ie: `{page-break-inside: avoid;}`).

+The server-side project runs on Node express server and renders your React pages as PDFs, so docker is just an optional container.

 ### Using Docker
 ```bash